-Chocolate Strawberry Mousse Pie (Gluten-free, Nut-free)
+Chocolate Strawberry Mousse Pie (Gluten-free, Nut-free)Course: Uncategorized

-For the Chocolate Graham Cracker Crust:
+- For the Chocolate Graham Cracker Crust:

-1 1/2 c. gluten-free baking mix (or regular flour)
+One and half cup of gluten-free baking mix (or regular flour)

-1 T. vanilla-infused bourbon (learn more about infusing your own liquors!)
+One tablespoon of vanilla-infused bourbon (learn more about infusing your own liquors!)

-3 T. pure maple syrup
+Three tablespoons of pure maple syrup

-2 T. unsweetened cocoa powder
+Two tablespoons of unsweetened cocoa powder

-For the Vegan Chocolate Mousse:
+- For the Vegan Chocolate Mousse:

 Adapted from Mouth Watering Vegan